Parky5233/iSIDD/README.md

 ## Running Python Code
 Important Notes:
-- Your copies of the datasets should be located in a 'datasets' folder
 - Confusion matrix output is saved in an 'eval_outputs' folder
 - Model weights pretrained on iNaturalist will be stored in an 'iNat_models' folder
 - Model weights fine-tuned on iSIDD will be stored in an 'iSIDD_models' folder